At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 Invoices are most commonly used when services or a large quantity of goods are sold.
 If your business hires a marketing consultant to work on a specific campaign, for example, they might send you an invoice that charges by the word for their writing pieces—or, the invoice amount might be for an hourly rate or a lump sum for completing the entire scope of a project.
 Either way, the invoice is letting you know the who, what, where, when, why and how of paying the consultant for their services.

-If in order to complete this marketing campaign you had to purchase 3,000 popsockets with your logo to hand out at events, the supplier could deliver the items as requested along with an invoice charging you a certain amount per popsocket.
-Sometimes an invoice contains both goods and services—like if the popsocket company also charges you additional fees for the services of setup, printing and delivery.
+If in order to complete this marketing campaign you had to purchase merchandise with your logo to hand out at events, the supplier could deliver the items as requested along with an invoice charging you a certain amount per item.
+Sometimes an invoice contains both goods and services, such as if the vendor also charges you additional fees for the services of setup, printing, and delivery.

 Why should you use an invoice?